Reachability Switching Games: One-player reachability switching games

 The second case for the inductive step is when $\sum_{e \in E} F(e) = i$ and $s \in \vswi$.
 Let $(s, v)$ be the first edge in $\ord(s)$, which is the edge that the switching node will use.
 Again we can define a new game~$G'$ where the starting node is $v$, and in which $\ord(s)$ has been rotated so that $v$ appears at the end of the sequence.
 We can define a controlled switching flow $F'$ for~$G'$ where $F'(s, v) = F(s, v) - 1$ and all other flow values are unchanged.
 Observe that $F'$ satisfies all conditions of a controlled switching flow, and in particular that rotating $\ord(s)$ allows $s$ to continue to satisfy the balance constraint on its outgoing edges.
 Again, since $\sum_{e \in E} F'(e) = i - 1$, the marginal strategy corresponding to $F'$ (which is identical to the marginal strategy for $F$) is winning for the reachability player. \end{proof}

-In the other direction, if the reachability player has a winning strategy for the game, then we can show that there exists a controlled switching flow.
+In the other direction, if the reachability player has a winning strategy, then we can prove that there exists a controlled switching flow, and moreover we can give an upper bound on its size.

-\begin{lemma} If the reachability player has a winning strategy for a one-player reachability switching game, then that game has a controlled switching flow of bounded size. \end{lemma} \begin{proof} Let $v_1, v_2, \dots, v_k$ be the play that is produced when the reachability player uses his winning strategy.
-We may assume that during the play no state $(v, \coun)$ is repeated.
-This is without loss of generality, since if the safety player can force a loop in the state space than she could force to stay in this loop forever and thus the reachability player would not have a winning strategy.
-Thus, if the play visits a fixed vertex multiple times then for each visit the switch configuration $\coun$ must be unique.
-It follows that each vertex is visited at most $n^n$ times.
-Define the flow $F$ so that $F(e)$ is the number of times $e$ is used by the play.
-Since each vertex is visited at most $n^n$ times, we have $F(e)\le n^n$ for all $e$.
+\begin{lem} If the reachability player has a winning strategy for a one-player RSG, then that game has a controlled switching flow $F$, and the size of $F$ is at most $n \cdot \ell^n$, where $n$ is the number of nodes in the game and $\ell = \max_{v \in \vswi} |\ord(v)|$. \end{lem}

+\begin{proof} Let $v_1, v_2, \dots, v_k$ be the play that is produced when the reachability player uses his winning strategy.
+Define a flow $F$ so that $F(e)$ is the number of times $e$ is used by the play.
 We claim that~$F$ is a controlled switching flow.
 In particular, since the play is a path through the graph starting at $s$ and ending at $t$, we will have $\bal(F, s) = 1$ and $\bal(F, t) = -1$, and we will have $\bal(F, v) = 0$ for every vertex $v$ other than $s$ and $t$.
-Moreover, it is not difficult to verify that the balance constraint will be satisfied for every vertex $v \in \vswi$. \end{proof}
+Moreover, it is not difficult to verify that the balance constraint will be satisfied for every vertex $v \in \vswi$.

+We now prove a bound on the size of the flow.
+First, observe that if a state $(v, \coun)$ appears twice in the play, then we can modify the strategy to eliminate this cycle.
+Since the strategy is winning, we know that the original play must be finite, and so we can apply the previous argument finitely many times to produce a winning strategy that visits each state at most once.
+Since the size of $F$ is equal to the number of steps in the play, we can upper bound the size of $F$ by the number of distinct states.
+Recall that $C$ consists of $|\vswi|$ numbers, and that $C(v)$ can take at most $|\ord(v)|$ different values.
+So the number of possible values for $C$ is at most $\ell^{|\vswi|}$, and so the number of possible states is at most $|V| \cdot \ell^{|\vswi|} \le n \cdot \ell^n$. \end{proof}

 Combing the two previous lemmas yields the following corollary.